aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

   - For HA, the considered interfaces are only the `uplink_interfaces` in VRF default.
   - It is not yet supported to disable HA on a specific LAN interface on the device, nor is it supported to add HA configuration on a non-uplink interface.
   - HA for AutoVPN is not supported
+- `flow_tracking_settings` is in PREVIEW as the model will change in the next release.
 - `eos_validate_state` is being enriched to support new tests for WAN designs.
     These new tests are added only in the [ANTA preview](../../../eos_validate_state/ANTA-Preview.md) mode.